FerretDB/FerretDB/website/blog/2023-08-08-deploy-run-ferretdb-leafcloud.md

 kubectl -n postgres-operator run mongosh --image=rtsp/mongosh --rm -it -- bash
 ```

-Once the mongosh shell is open, connect to your FerretDB instance using the command:
+Once the mongosh is open, connect to your FerretDB instance using the command:

 ```sh
 mongosh "mongodb://<username>:<password>@{FERRETDB SVC}/ferretdb?authMechanism=PLAIN"
 ```

 And that's it!.
-You're connected to FerretDB.
+You've connected to FerretDB.

 ## Basic examples on FerretDB